 Are you a journalist working on deadline for a story?
 Pam’s cell is 480-371-4317.
 Email pam (at) pamelaslim (dot) com.

 Pamela Slim is an award-winning author, speaker and business consultant who has been an entrepreneur for over twenty years.
 Her passion for career and organizational development spans many different work modes and client engagements.

-In August, 2016, Pam founded a new small business incubator space in downtown Mesa, Arizona, called K’é.
+In August, 2016, Pam founded a new small business learning lab in downtown Mesa, Arizona, called K’é.